|AT A GLANCE||PRICING||HEADLINE|

 Heavy people (250+ lb) are usually the ones who need to worry about proper support the most.
 As such, we generally steer big folks towards beds with coils and, luckily, both DreamCloud and Satava check that box.
 In fact, both beds even made our list of the Best Coil Mattresses.

-The Saatva mattress actually uses dual layers of coils (an innerspring unit and individually wrapped coils), while the DreamCloud mattress uses a five-zoned micro-coil system.
+The Saatva mattress actually uses dual layers of coils (an innerspring unit and individually wrapped coils), while the DreamCloud mattress uses a single layer of 8″ pocketed coils.

 We also think both of these mattresses will sleep on the cooler side of the spectrum for two main reasons.